 Find bands who have a larger following than you and ask if you can be the opener.
 There is often very little pay for these types of situations, but the exposure can be worth your while.
 You will make new connections in the music industry, and might even make some new fans.

 www.gigsalad.com is a great website for getting professional-level, paid gigs.You create a profile stating what type of music and events you specialize in and then you receive notifications when someone is looking for music that fits your specialty.
-You bid on the gig, and if you're accepted then Gigsalad takes care of the payment and sends you a deposit, with only a very small commission fee (around 2%).
-I have been using it for years and have made thousands of dollars from this site.
+You bid on the gig, and if you're accepted then Gigsalad takes care of the payment and sends you a deposit, with only a very small commission fee.

 Start small and work your way up.
 Be diligent and you are sure to persevere.
 If you work hard enough then people will take notice, they will come to your concerts, and the venues will book you.
 If you are lucky enough you might even get a booking agent to work with you.